tdongsi/tdongsi.github.io/source/_posts/SQL/2016-04-23-sql-unit-data-parity.markdown

 The `limit 20` clause is also for minimizing data transfer and local computing works.
 When the expected return of the test SQL query is nothing (i.e., `"expected" : ""`), we should always add LIMIT clause to the query.
-When something went wrong and caused the test to fail, this will save some waiting time and make your log file cleaner .
+This will save some waiting time and make our log files cleaner when something went wrong and caused the test to fail.
-For example, if there are 100000 additional, erroneous rows of data in `new_table_name` for some reason, the test case "parity_check_reverse" will fail.
+For example, if there are one million additional, erroneous rows of data in `new_table_name` for some reason, the test case "parity_check_reverse" will fail.
-However, instead of transferring 100000 rows, only 20 of those will be sent to the local host (test machine), thanks to the `LIMIT` clauses.
+However, instead of transferring one million rows, only 20 of those will be sent to the local host (test machine), thanks to the `LIMIT` clauses.
-In addition, the log file of the Test Runner will NOT be flooded with 100000 rows of erroneous data while 20 sample rows are probably enough to investigate what happened.
+In addition, the log file of the Test Runner will NOT be flooded with one million rows of erroneous data while 20 sample rows are probably enough to investigate what happened.

 ### Extending SQL Test Runner

 If we only need to do a few simple data parity checks, a few ("name", "query", "expected") test blocks as shown above will suffice.
-However, there were tens of table pairs to be checked and many tables are really wide, with about 100 columns.
+However, there were tens of table pairs to be checked and many tables are really wide, about 100 columns.
 For wide tables, for easy investigation if data parity checks fail, we check data in group of 6-10 columns.
 Writing test blocks like above can become a daunting task, and such test blocks are becoming harder to read.
 Therefore, I create a new test block construct that is more friendly to write and read, as shown below.